samsungsamiio/samsungsami.io/source/sami/sami-documentation/using-cloud-connectors.md

 #### About custom parameters

-In Connector Code tab, there is a CUSTOM PARAMETER table.
-You can store key-value pairs in the table, and then access them in [your Cloud Connector Groovy code](#about-the-cloud-connector-groovy-code).
-The parameter values are not hardcoded in the Groovy code.
-Instead you read the values from the table.
+At the bottom of the Connector Code tab, there is a **Custom Parameters** table.
+You can store key-value pairs in this table and then access them in [your Cloud Connector Groovy code](#about-the-cloud-connector-groovy-code).

+Parameter values are not hardcoded in the Groovy code.
+Instead, the values are read from the table.
+{:.info}

 Later on, if you decide to change the value of a parameter, you only need to change its value in the table instead of changing the Groovy code.
-That is the benifit of using the custom parameters - your Groovy code becomes more flexible.
+That is the benefit of using custom parameters—your Groovy code becomes more flexible.

-To access key-value pairs in the parameter table, use the object of `com.samsung.sami.cloudconnector.api.Context`{:.param} trait in the Groovy code.
-`Context`{:.param} has the following interface per [Cloud Connector API doc](https://github.com/samsungsamiio/sami-cloudconnector-sdk/tree/master/apidoc):
+To access key-value pairs in the parameter table, use the object of `com.samsung.sami.cloudconnector.api.Context`{:.param} trait in the Groovy code. `Context`{:.param} has the following interface, per the <a href="https://github.com/samsungsamiio/sami-cloudconnector-sdk/tree/master/apidoc" target="_blank">Cloud Connector API doc</a>:

 ~~~scala
 trait Context extends scala.AnyRef {